nuts-foundation/nuts-node/docs/pages/integrating/vc.rst

 ***********

 As a node, you can issue credentials with each DID you control (whether they are trusted is a different story).
-A credential is issued through the API or CLI.
+A credential is issued through the API.
 The node will add sensible defaults for:

 - id